Lorraine Morales Lorraine Morales

 in his love he will no longer rebuke you,

-but will rejoice over you with singing.
+rejoice over you with singing.

 Apparently of all the thoughts a person thinks in a day, about 80% of them are negative.
 But we can wake up with a song in our heart, change those negative nags into positives and we can shift our thoughts to thinking about Jesus, joy and jubilation.
 Even playing worship songs can help us focus on Him instead of our circumstances.